 Submissions will be treated as confidential communications during the review process, thus submission does not constitute public disclosure of any ideas therein.
 Submissions should contain no information or materials that will be proprietary or confidential at the time of publication (at the conference), and should cite no publications that are proprietary or confidential at the time of publication.

-All VIS conferences adhere to the VGTC ethics guidelines for reviewers.
-Please contact the papers co-chairs for the relevant conference if you feel that a reviewer has violated these guidelines.
+IEEE VIS adheres to the VGTC ethics guidelines for reviewers.
+Please contact the APCs for the relevant area if you suspect that a reviewer has violated these guidelines.

 Paper Submission Keywords